 Reduce admin time with automated employee reminders and tracking

-Technical integrations with your systems capture your compliance with GDPR
+100+ technical integrations connecting to your tech stack to automatically capture your compliance with GDPR

 Save time by giving auditors a read-only view of your GDPR reporting dashboard

-Carbide’s security and privacy services and network of partners help you meet requirements faster
+Carbide’s security and privacy services and network of audit partners help you meet requirements faster

 Multi-Compliance by Design